decentralized-identity/ion/docs/Glossary.md

 #### Identity
 A unique entity.
 Typically represented with a unique identifier.

+#### Inter Planetary File System
+Also IPFS; is a distributed system for storing and accessing files, websites, applications, and data.
+[More info](https://docs.ipfs.io/concepts/what-is-ipfs/#decentralization)

 #### JSON Web Key
 A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
 [More info](https://tools.ietf.org/html/rfc7517).\